LauraRozier/EnforceSingleResourceExtractor/README.md

 Plugin is written based on a suggestion by [Majaspokla](https://umod.org/user/Majaspokla)

+## Permissions

+- **enforcesingleresourceextractor.whitelist** -- Players/Groups with this permission are whitelisted and will not be enforced by this plugin.

 ## Configuration

 - **Ignore Extractor Type** -- When set to `false` players will be able to run one Mining Quarry AND one Pump Jack at the same time